-The training system developed and implemented by each licensee shall adhere to the following two fundamental principles:
+The training system developed and implemented by each licensee shall adhere to the following three-two fundamental principles:

-1. Performance oriented: Training is preparation for performance on the job.
-Instruction shall focus on essential knowledge and skill required to meet job requirements over the lifecycle of the facility.

-2. Systematically developed: Training shall be defined, produced and maintained through an iterative and interactive series of steps, leading from the identification of a training requirement to the confirmation that the requirement has been satisfied.
+- 1. Performance oriented: Training is preparation for performance on the job.
+All-Instruction shall focus on essential knowledge and skills abilities and attitudes required to meet job requirements over the lifecycle of the facility. - 2.
+Systematically developed: Training shall be defined, produced and maintained through an iterative and interactive series of steps, leading from the identification of a training requirement to the confirmation that the requirement has been satisfied. - 3.
+Tailered to audience: Training shall be tailered to the needs and the learning characteristics of the target population.

-3. Requirements for a training system for nuclear facilities
+3. Requirements for a Training System for Nuclear Facilities